rdaum/c256emu/README.md

 To run the emulator you will need to at minimum provide either a `-kernel_bin` argument or `kernel_hex` argument.
-Both arguments are for loading a bootable kernel into the emulated C256's memory. `-kernel_bin` takes a raw binary file consisting of a 65816 program that will be loaded into memory at $18:0000. kernel_hex takes any format recognized by libsrecord, such as Intel Hex Extended, etc. The hex format itself will determine where in memory the kernel is loaded, but should be `$18:0000` and up, as described by the `kernel.bin` argument above.
+Both arguments are for loading a bootable kernel into the emulated C256's memory. `-kernel_bin` takes a raw binary file consisting of a 65816 program that will be loaded into memory at $18:0000. kernel_hex is expected to be Intel Hex format.
+The hex format file itself will determine where in memory the kernel is loaded, but should be `$18:0000` and up, as described by the `kernel.bin` argument above.

 The program_hex argument allows for additional code to be loaded in at the location of your choosing.
 Loading in at